 '''

 CREATE ROLE role1;

-GRANT SELECT ON emp TO role1;
+GRANT SELECT ON employees TO role1;

+ALTER USER jeff GRANT CONNECT THROUGH HR ROLE role1;

 '''

 The role clause limits the access only to those database objects that are mentioned in the list of the roles.
 The list of roles can be empty.